 This should be in the form of writing, usually printed in the lease agreement.

-The disclosures are as follows:
+The disclosures in rental agreements are as follows:

-- Landlords must reveal the presence of paint lead for properties built prior to 1878
+- Landlords must reveal the presence of paint lead for properties built prior to 1878 before they rent out a unit

 - Landlords must disclose the name and addresses of professional authorized representatives managing the rental such as a property manager